mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

    │   ├── docs                # Scientific documentation (doxygen)
    │   │   ├── img             # Figures for doxygen
    │   │   └── pdftxt          # Text files for documentation
+   └── tools                   # Tools used by CI system for basic checks (encoding ...)

 =====================================================